titoBouzout/dom-flair/readme.md

 6. component definition (`css('background:red;');`):
 7. `className` is unknown if overwrites or not because depends were you include the className definition.

+Please Note: if you set an attribute as `!important` same thing applies (if you mark all of them `!important`).

 | attribute      | description                                                                                         | status          |
 | -------------- | --------------------------------------------------------------------------------------------------- | --------------- |
 | `style`        | React standard object for styles.
 Please note these get added as classes, not as a style attribute. | implemented     |